thbrown/softball-scorer/README.md

 These are the schema files we actually do the validation against, they reference the other schema files in the schema directory.

 - Full - All data associate with an account.
-This is what get's sent to the db layer.
+This is what gets sent to the db layer.
 - Client - Excludes private fields.
 This schema is used to validate the JSON document stored by the browser.
 - Export - Excludes the account node.
 Also excludes all private and all read-only fields.
 This schema is used to validate data handled by the export/import feature.